ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 Feature flags can be used for different purposes:

-- Fast rollback (most feature flags): Derisking GitLab.com deployments by having a very fast way to disable changes in the event of a production incident.
+- Fast rollback (most feature flags): De-risking GitLab.com deployments by having a very fast way to disable changes in the event of a production incident.
 - De-risking on-premise release of new features: In some cases, a new feature might result in a performance regression for on-premise customers